firepear/thrasher-music-catalog/README.md

 That looks horrible, but the first thing to note is that whitespace is only significant within attribute values (which we'll come to in a moment).
 The second thing to note is that attributes themselves have expanded forms.
-The format string could also be written as follows:
+The format string can also be written as follows and remain valid:

-`facet: funk  &&  ((year:197%  //  >=1995))  ||  artist: snarky puppy  \\  confunktion`
+`facet: funk  &&  (( year: 197%  //  >=1995 ))  ||  artist: snarky puppy  \\  confunktion`

-Whic is a great deal more readable, and looks a lot more sensible.
+This is a great deal more readable.
 In fact it resembles the `WHERE` clause of a SQL query, because that's exactly what it becomes.
 If we examine `c.Filter` after calling `ParseFormat`, in the middle of it will be:

 `WHERE facets LIKE ?
 AND ( year LIKE ?
 OR year >= ? ) OR artist LIKE ?
 AND artist LIKE ?`